-- a) The employee and the employer may agree that the employee, starting 5 years before the senior scheme can be initiated, sets aside the value of non-taken extra days, cf. clause 61 e, and accumulates this.
-This value may be paid out as additional senior leave. - According to this provision, the number of senior days off that can be taken may, as a maximum, correspond to the amount set aside, cf. the payment below. - When an employee takes senior days off, the Optional Pay Account is reduced by an amount corresponding to pay during sickness. - b) Unless otherwise agreed, the employee must, by August 1 (in 2020: April 1), notify the enterprise in writing of whether he or she wishes to enter into a senior scheme with senior leave in the coming holiday period, and if so, how much of the pension contribution the employee wishes to convert to pay.
+- a) Payment to the Free Choice Account. - b) The employee and the employer may agree that the employee, starting 5 years before the senior scheme can be initiated, sets aside the value of non-taken extra days, cf. clause 61 of the Wood and Furniture Agreement, and accumulates this.
+This value may be paid out as additional senior leave. - c) Additional senior holidays can be obtained by converting current pension contributions under clause 70.
+The selected funds under b) and c) are deposited in the Free Choice Account.
+When an employee takes senior days off, the Free Choice Account is reduced by an amount corresponding to pay during sickness, see clause 19. - According to this provision, the number of senior days off that can be taken may, as a maximum, correspond to the amount set aside, cf. the payment above. - d) Unless otherwise agreed, the employee must, by August 1, notify the enterprise in writing of whether he or she wishes to enter into a senior scheme with senior leave in the coming holiday period, and if so, how much of the pension contribution the employee wishes to convert to pay.
 In addition, the employee must report how many senior days off he or she wishes to take in the coming holiday period.
 This choice is binding for the employee and will continue in the following holiday periods.
-However, the employee may each year, before April 1, notify the employer whether he or she wishes to make changes for the coming holiday period.
-In 2020, the choice applies to the period May 1, 2020 August 1, 2021). - c) In the first year of the senior scheme, the conversion starts from the wage period in which the employee is 5 years from the current retirement age. - d) Unless otherwise agreed, the scheduling of senior days off follows the same rules that apply to the scheduling of extra days off, cf. clause 61 d.
+However, the employee may each year, before August 1, notify the employer whether he or she wishes to make changes for the coming holiday period.

+In the first year of the senior scheme, the conversion starts from the wage period in which the employee is 5 years from the current retirement age.

+Unless otherwise agreed, the scheduling of senior days off follows the same rules that apply to the scheduling of extra days off, cf. clause 61 d.

-- e) Alternatively, instead of senior days off, employee and employer may agree on worktime reduction, for example as longer continuous work-free periods or a fixed reduction in the number of weekly working hours. - f) If a fixed reduction in the weekly working hours is agreed, the converted pension contribution may be paid continuously as a supplement to the wage.
+Alternatively, instead of senior days off, employee and employer may agree on worktime reduction, for example as longer continuous work-free periods or a fixed reduction in the number of weekly working hours.

+If a fixed reduction in the weekly working hours is agreed, the converted pension contribution may be paid continuously as a supplement to the wage.

-The conversion does not change existing, collectively agreed bases for calculation and is thus cost-neutral for the employer.
+The conversion does not change existing, collectively agreed bases for calculation and is thus costneutral for the employer.